AprilVilmin/Pewlett-Hackard-Analysis./README.md

 - Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

-Overview of the analysis: Explain the purpose of this analysis.
 Results: Provide a bulleted list with four major points from the two analysis deliverables.
 Use images as support where needed.
 Summary: Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."